parcel-bundler/website/src/languages/typescript.md

 summary: Explains the different ways TypeScript can be transpiled
 ---

-Typescript works out of the box with Parcel, but there ...
+Typescript works out of the box with Parcel, but you have multiple options:

 ## Babel